oraichain/docs/developer/tutorials/build-docker-binary.md

 The `<version-tag>` will need to be set to either a testnet or the latest mainnet version tag.

 {% hint style="warning" %}
-For genesis, the current mainnet version tag will be `v0.41.0` - i.e:
+The current mainnet version tag will be `v0.41.0` - i.e:

 ```bash
 git checkout v0.41.0